evansosenko/legacy.evansosenko.com/README.md

 $ npm run optimize
 ```

-This will tailor a customized Modernizr build
+This will tailor a customized Modernizr build, run crisper,
 and minify all html and image files.

 ### Deploy to GitHub Pages